ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/Security_remediation_and_auditing.md

 -f     optional - change the format output (default value = json) -g     optional - Add a group that the server should be grouped with (default value = ungrouped) -o     optional - file to output audit data
--v     optional - relative path to thevars file to load (default e.g. /var/tmp/RHEL7-CIS/vars/CIS.yml) -w     optional - Sets the system_type to workstation (Default - Server) -h     Print this Help.
+-v     optional - relative path to the vars file to load (default e.g. /var/tmp/RHEL7-CIS/vars/CIS.yml) -w     optional - Sets the system_type to workstation (Default - Server) -h     Print this Help.